Impromptu 'Fox & Friends' interview caps President Trump's wild media week

 When he got home, Trump blasted the "fake news" media as America's "biggest enemies," singling out NBC and CNN.

-But his behavior on Friday showcased his unflagging desire for interaction with and attention from the media.
+But his behavior on Friday showcased his unflagging desire for interaction with, and attention from, the media.

 He spoke with Doocy for half an hour, and then he took questions from White House reporters for another 19 minutes.
 He soaked up the questions and fought back when the reporters expressed frustration that he was peddling incorrect information.